 I submit this report realizing that some may feel that certain suggestions and recommendations are rather drastic and involve changes which may seem startling.
 This report is based on considered judgment made after devoting over 60% of my time and effort to the business and operation of our Order during the past year.
-I have no personal feelings involved, my only concern is for that which will benefit our beloved Order.
-The decisions and fate of the Sons of Union Veterans rests in your hands.
-I accept your decisions on this report in a spirit of brotherly love; my only request being that you have the courage of your convictions and that any actions you may take, are in your considered judgment, made in the best interests for the future of our Order.
+I have no personal feelings involved, my only concern is for that which will benefit feelings involved, my only concern and fate of the Sons of Union versions and fate of the Sons of Union version of the second of the second se loved Order.
+The decisions of this report in a spire rests in your hands.
+I accept your decisions on this report in a spire rests in your names.
+I accept guest being that you have the courage of brotherly love; my only request being that you may take, are in your age of of brotherly love; my that any actions you may take, are in your convictions and that any actions you may take, are in your conyour convictions and that the best interests for the future of our order. sidered judgment, made in the best interests for the future of our Order.